MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 ---
 # Materialized views (preview)

-Materialized views expose an *aggregation* query over a source table.
+[Materialized views](../../query/materializedviewfunction.md) expose an *aggregation* query over a source table.
 Materialized views always return an up-to-date result of the aggregation query (always fresh).
 Querying a materialized view is expected to be more performant than running the aggregation directly over the source table.

 > [!NOTE]
-> Materialized views have some limitations, and are not guaranteed to work well for all scenarios.
-Carefully read through this article and the [Performance considerations](#performance-considerations) section prior to starting to work with the feature.
+> Materialized views have some [limitations](#known-issues-and-limitations), and are not guaranteed to work well for all scenarios.
+Pay attention to [performance considerations](#performance-considerations) before working with the feature.

 ## Key features